Scaling Recommender Transformers to One Billion Parameters: Related work

 \section{Related work}

-\paragraph{Scaling deep learning} AlexNet\,\cite{alexnet} was the first major success of deep learning.
-Coincidentally, it also marked a key milestone in scaling, as ImageNet was significantly larger than any previous dataset. \citet{google_scaling_1} improved an ImageNet classifier by pre-training on the large-scale but noisy JFT dataset, demonstrating that performance scaled logarithmically with dataset size. \citet{baidu} validated the scaling law across machine translation, language modeling, image processing, and speech recognition. \citet{facebook_scaling_1} used large-scale weakly supervised data from Instagram to pre-train an ImageNet classifier. \citet{facebook_scaling_2} showed that limited model capacity reduces the gains from data scaling; they also highlighted the importance of self-supervised learning and the need to identify appropriate pre-training tasks. \citet{openai} formulated scaling as a compute allocation problem, exploring trade-offs between model size and dataset size; they concluded that larger models are more sample-efficient, and that increasing model size nearly always yields better performance. \citet{chinchilla} showed that due to suboptimal learning rate scheduling, the models proposed by \citet{openai} were undertrained. \citet{gpt2} explored the properties of language modeling in depth, framing next-token prediction as an extreme multi-task learning problem that enables strong scaling behavior.
+\paragraph{Scaling deep learning} AlexNet\,\cite{alexnet} was the first major success of deep learning and also a key milestone for scaling, as ImageNet was significantly larger than any previous dataset. \citet{google_scaling_1} improved an ImageNet classifier by pre-training on the large-scale but noisy JFT dataset, demonstrating that performance scaled logarithmically with dataset size. \citet{baidu} validated scaling laws across machine translation, language modeling, image processing, and speech recognition. \citet{facebook_scaling_1} used large-scale weakly supervised data from Instagram to pre-train an ImageNet classifier. \citet{facebook_scaling_2} showed that limited model capacity reduces the gains from data scaling; they also highlighted the importance of self-supervised learning and the need to identify appropriate pre-training tasks. \citet{openai} formulated scaling as a compute allocation problem, exploring trade-offs between model size and dataset size; they concluded that larger models are more sample-efficient and that increasing model size nearly always yields better performance. \citet{chinchilla} showed that, due to suboptimal training (including learning-rate scheduling), the models proposed by \citet{openai} were undertrained. \citet{gpt2} explored language modeling in depth, framing next-token prediction as an extreme multi-task learning problem that enables strong scaling behavior.